ElaWajdzik/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/README.md

 ```

 ##### Step:
-- I used the functi
+- I created a subquery where I calculated the number of all visits.
+- I counted the percent of visits with purchases using a query with the clause **WHERE event_type  = 3**.

 ##### Result: